ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 The feedback loop is tight.
 Push, deploy, test, fix, repeat.
 All within the context of a single PR, before anything touches main.

-No staging environment to reset.
+No staging to reset.
 No test suite to manually re-run.
 No Slack message asking "can you take another look at this?"
 The whole cycle is automatic.

 Step 5: Merge and Deploy to Production with Confidence